HanLabUNLV/RSEM/README.md

 test files to run RSTEEM can be downloaded from here:
 [RSTEEM data](https://drive.google.com/open?id=1A5j3JcjxRbtJypipDxeUqnfRn3Jcy5L_ "RSTEEM data")

-the commands to run the programs are found in file commands
+the commands to run the programs are found in file commands.txt

 README for RSEM